-3. Much acute in-patient children is short term (24 hours or less)
+3. Much acute in-patient care is short term (stays of 24 hours or less)

-4. Patients are often treated differently according to local policies with the opportunity to learn from these skilled encounters by accumulating treatment episodes frequently missed.
+4. Patients are often treated differently according to local policies.

-The structure and governance of GAPR-UKI is based on other national and international research networks such as PERUKI (www.peruki.org) This document outlines the function, structure and processes of GAPR-UKI and its contents should be referred to in order to continue to sustain successful growth and collaboration in all GAPR-UKI studies and governance issues.
-We acknowledge the start-up help, advice, and support of individuals affiliated with the aforementioned established PERUKI network and key advice we received from the RCPCH, SPARKS and Action Research.
+The structure and governance of GAPRUKI is based on other national and international research networks such as PERUKI (www.peruki.org).
+We acknowledge the start-up help, advice, and support of individuals affiliated with PERUKI, in the creation of GAPRUKI and this operational policy.